Bloomfield Road: History

 In 1906, the local Press were pleading with the club to provide a decent Press box, as they found themselves watching the games from the touchline.
 The following year, a paddock was built in front of the stand to up the capacity.
 A decade later, however, a serious fire all but destroyed it, necessitating a complete rebuild.
-Two years later, the Spion Kop, the former South Stand, was built, holding about a thousand standing spectators.
-Along the east side of the ground, the concreted East Paddock was built, costing roughly £3,000, which nearly broke the club but raised the ground to have a capacity of 18,000.
+Two years later, the Spion Kop, the former South Stand, was built, holding about 1,000 standing spectators.
+Along the east side of the ground, the concreted East Paddock was built, costing roughly £3,000, which nearly bankrupted the club but raised the ground to have a capacity of 18,000.

 Also in 1906, a 2,000-capacity stand was constructed on the north side of the ground.
-Named the Motor Stand and made Bloomfield Road one of the only grounds in England to have stands on all four sides of the ground.
+This new stand was named the Motor Stand and made Bloomfield Road one of the few grounds in England to have stands on all four sides of the ground.
 Partly erected, it was opened for the first time on 10 November for the visit of West Bromwich Albion.
 The club organist a whist drive at the Conservative Club to help defray the expense.
 The stand was borrowed from the Blackpool Corporation and practically filled the north side of the ground.
 It was purchased from the council in June 1908 at a cost of £100.

 On 13 January 1917, a fire in the West Stand, likely caused by the dressing-room heating system, badly damaged the structure.
-When the fire brigade arrived, the stand was a blazing inferno with a northerly wind causing the flames to completely destroy the entire southern end, including both the original secretary's office, the boardroom – including club records – many silver cups and a collection of historical photographs that adorned the office.
+When the fire brigade arrived, the stand was a blazing inferno with a northerly wind causing the flames to completely destroy the entire southern end, including both the original secretary's office, the boardroom, including club records, many silver cups and a collection of historical photographs that adorned the office.
 It resulted in a rebuilding programme that eventually saw the ground constructed along the lines that remained for the rest of the century.

 In 1925, a new South Stand was built to provide a new boardroom, offices, dressing rooms, baths and refreshment bars.
 It cost just over £13,000 and held 4,000 people, bringing the total ground capacity to well over 20,000.
 Also this year, a new directors' box was built in the North-West Corner of the ground.
 It was used for the first time for the visit of Southampton on 29 August 1925.
 Ernest Lawson commented in the Gazette & Herald: "It's a nice box they have placed themselves in; it must be for safety, for it is far enough out of the way!
 But of what are they frightened?"
 He offered an answer at a later date: "The Let Me Smoke railway stokers are a choking nuisance.
 Now we know from what the directors are protecting themselves."
-He was referring to the smoke that regularly drifted in at the north-west corner of the ground, caused by steam trains passing by.
+He was referring to the smoke that regularly drifted in at the north-west corner of the ground, caused by passing steam trains.
 Lawson added: "The crowd do, however, have the last laugh when the wind comes in from the east!"